PetaLinux Firmware

 PACKAGE_ARCH = "${MACHINE_ARCH}"

-Add the below line to project-spec/meta-user/conf/user-rootfsconfig:
+Add the following line to project-spec/meta-user/conf/user-rootfsconfig:

 CONFIG_packagegroup-kv260-example